Greenland NAT Alternates: March 2026 Update

 • Airport open: Mon-Fri 08-17, other times 12hrs notice required

 • Why odd?
 So it’s basically closed at night unless you make a special request for them to stay open in case you need them.
 If extended hours are needed, additional costs will apply to keep staff on standby.
-Requests to extend operating hours at the airport must be submitted using a specific document for either RFF5 or RFF7.
-CYFB provides extra RFF coverage at night on average 40 to 50 times a month.
-The cost for them to stay open with RFF5 is $1714 which gives you a 4 hour block of time.
-For RFF7 it’s $3427.
+Requests to extend operating hours at the airport must be submitted using a specific doc for either RFF5 or RFF7.
+CYFB provides extra RFF coverage at night fairly often, typically several dozen times a month.
+Charges apply for the extended standby period depending on the level of fire cover required.

 BGGH/Nuuk